temporalio/documentation/docs/java/how-to-initialize-a-workflow-client-in-java.md

 See [WorkflowServiceStubsOptions](/docs/java/how-to-set-workflowservicestuboptions-in-java) for details.

-After the connection to the Temporal frontend service is established, create a client for the service stub.
+After the connection to the Temporal frontend service is established, create a Client for the service stub.
-The Workflow client helps with client-side APIs and is required by Workers.
+The Workflow Client helps with client-side APIs and is required by Workers.

-Create an instance of a `WorkflowClient` for the Workflow service stub, and use `WorkflowClientOptions` to set options for the Workflow client.
+Create an instance of a `WorkflowClient` for the Workflow service stub, and use `WorkflowClientOptions` to set options for the Workflow Client.
 The following example shows how to create a `WorkflowClient` instance called "client" for the `WorkflowServiceStubs` "service" that we created in the previous example, and set `Namespace` option for the `WorkflowClient`.

 ```java